SimonKim4100/EDU_fetch/README.md

 HTML_FETCH.exe uses chromedriver and excel file.
 Directories are set as the same folder as the exe file.
 Therefore, if you move/remove chromedriver or the excel file from the folder, you will get errors.

 ## Copyrights and License
-HTML_FETCH.py DOES NOT have access to Livedu ERP database without user cookies.
+HTML_FETCH.py DOES NOT have access to ERP database without user cookies.
 Therefore, the program itself has no conflict with webpage copyrights or licenses.